Cards game for developers

 • Include Authorization: Bearer ${session.access_token} when calling protected routes.

-• Or WebSocket: ws(s)://<API_BASE>/notify?token=<access_token>
+• Or WebSocket: ws(s)://<API_BASE>/notify/connect?token=<access_token>

 Cloud deployment (production)